GabrielLunesu/defang-blog-styler/public/defang.md

 ## Introduction

 Defang is a radically simpler platform for building and deploying production-ready cloud applications.
-It eliminates the complexity of learning hundreds of cloud services by allowing developers to use familiar Docker Compose files to define multi-container applications and deploy them to AWS, GCP, DigitalOcean, or the free Defang Playground environment.
+It eliminates the complexity of learning hundreds of cloud services by allowing developers to use familiar Docker Compose files to define multi-container applications and deploy them to AWS or GCP.
 The platform handles all the heavy lifting including VPC configuration, load balancing, security groups, observability, SSL certificates, and DNS management, transforming what typically requires weeks of cloud infrastructure knowledge into a single command deployment process.

 The Defang CLI includes an AI-powered agent that translates natural language prompts into complete project scaffolding with Dockerfiles, compose files, and application code.
-It supports both Bring-Your-Own-Cloud (BYOC) deployments to your own cloud accounts and a free hosted Playground for testing and development.
+It supports Bring-Your-Own-Cloud (BYOC) deployments to your own AWS or GCP accounts.
 With managed services for PostgreSQL, Redis, MongoDB, object storage, and LLM integrations (AWS Bedrock, GCP Vertex AI), Defang enables developers to focus on building features rather than wrestling with cloud infrastructure, while maintaining best practices for security, scalability, and zero-downtime deployments.

 ## APIs and Key Functions